matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 But doing so would give me less access to the program and its execution. __Can I set up a bot on the cloud instance, and send it commands via Discord?__

 ## Head in the clouds
 I find few things as daunting as dealing with the behemoth that is AWS.
 So many services.
 So many obscure docs.
-One glance at the management console and I have to fight a basal urge to give up computing and live the rest of my days as a monk, unbothered by phrases like "outbound DNS rules" and "allocate dedicated hosts"
+One glance at the management console and I have to fight a basal urge to give up computing and live the rest of my days as a monk, unbothered by phrases like "outbound DNS rules" and "allocate dedicated hosts."

 So I did my best to use a more simple service, one that abstracts over a provider like AWS.